1. Discovery

 Research pulls primary and high-signal secondary sources to support workflow claims, pricing clues, competitive framing, buyer assumptions, and identified risks.
 Thin evidence should narrow the plan, not inflate it.

-This is one of the reasons the product has value.
-Revenue Sleuth spends orchestration effort upfront so the buyer does not need to rerun the same research workflow from scratch just to get to a commercially usable first draft.
+That is where the value lives.
+We spend the time upfront so the buyer does not have to burn the same week of search, synthesis, and cleanup to get to a usable first draft.

 3. Structured Generation